 As an example, 10-bits of tonal precision translates into a possible brightness range of 0-1023 (since 210 = 1024 levels).
 Assuming that each A/D converter number is proportional to actual image brightness (meaning twice the pixel value represents twice the brightness), 10-bits of precision can only encode a contrast ratio of 1024:1.

 Most digital cameras use a 10 to 14-bit A/D converter, and so their theoretical maximum dynamic range is 10-14 stops.
 However, this high bit depth only helps minimize image posterization since total dynamic range is usually limited by noise levels.
 Similar to how a high bit depth image does not necessarily mean that image contains more colors, if a digital camera has a high precision A/D converter it does not necessarily mean it can record a greater dynamic range.
+In effect, dynamic range can be thought of as the height of a staircase whereas bit depth can be thought of as the number of steps.
 In practice, the dynamic range of a digital camera does not even approach the A/D converter's theoretical maximum; 8-12 stops is generally all one can expect from the camera.

 INFLUENCE OF IMAGE TYPE & TONAL CURVE

 Can digital image files actually record the full dynamic range of high-end devices?
 There seems to be much confusion on the internet about the relevance of image bit depth on recordable dynamic range.